 As the financial markets became more sophisticated with time, the investment choices continued to grow exponentially.
 Today there are countless financial products that cater to various financial needs of the different types of investors.
 One such investment option is mutual funds.

-In this article, we aim to provide more information about mutual funds vs. fixed deposits and help you understand how these two kinds of investments compare in terms of return, scope for growth, stability, taxation and other aspects.
+In this article, we aim to provide more information about mutual funds vs. fixed deposits and help you understand how these two kinds of investments compare in terms of return, the scope for growth, stability, taxation and other aspects.

 We hope the information included here will help you decide whether fixed deposits or mutual funds is a better investment option for you and your financial needs.